Paul Keating: Post-political career

 In September 2021, following the announcement of the AUKUS trilateral military alliance between the United States, United Kingdom and Australia, Keating criticised the alliance, saying that "Australia turns its back on the 21st century, the century of Asia, for the jaded and faded Anglosphere" and the deal would be "locking the country and its military forces into the force structure of the United States by acquiring US submarines".
 Keating went on to criticise Labor's opposition foreign affairs spokesperson Penny Wong, accusing the Labor opposition of being complicit with the Liberal government in "false representation of China's foreign policy".
 His comments were criticised by Labor MPs Anthony Byrne and Peter Khalil.

 In January 2022, Keating accused British foreign secretary Liz Truss of making "demented" comments about Chinese military aggression in the Pacific, saying that "Britain suffers delusions of grandeur and relevance deprivation."
 In 2023, Keating went on to call the AUKUS pact "the worst deal in all history" and lambasting the Labor government for being "incompetent" and stating that the decision was the worst by a Labor government since Billy Hughes attempted to introduce conscription during World War I.

 In 2024, Keating criticized AUKUS, claimed Taiwan is "Chinese real estate", and that Taiwan is comparable to Tasmania.
+In response, Taiwan's foreign ministry rejected the former prime minister's comment, saying that his description of Taiwan would not affect the nation's independent status.

 In December 2024, Keating sold his shareholding in Boost Mobile for $40 million, having co-founded the business in 2000 with an investment of $500,000.